Solent Homeloans PPI Claim

 Many customers may have been mis-sold PPI (Payment Protection Insurance) by Solent Homeloans, PPI may have been added to a customer's policy by Solent Homeloans, in some cases without their knowledge.
 Solent Homeloans may have disapproved a credit application if PPI was refused by the customer.

 Solent Homeloans PPI wasn't all bad, it was intended to protect borrowers' from being unable to make repayments if they were unable to work due to illness or injury.
 The problem was how PPI was mis-sold by Solent Homeloans.

-There are many examples of Solent Homeloans mis-selling PPI, some consumers were not even made aware by Solent Homeloans that PPI was added to their policy, and if the customer was made aware that PPI had been attached, they were not informed by Solent Homeloans that it was optional.
+There are many examples of Solent Homeloans mis-selling PPI, some consumers were not even made aware by Solent Homeloans that PPI was attached to their policy, and if the customer was made aware that PPI had been attached, they were not informed by Solent Homeloans that it was optional.

-A new PPI mis-selling factor called "Plevin", which means if over 50% of the PPI premiums you paid were set out as commission to Solent Homeloans, and this was not clarified to you at the point of sale, then you would be due compensation from Solent Homeloans.
+A new PPI mis-selling factor called "Plevin", which means if over 50% of the PPI premiums you paid were set out as commission to Solent Homeloans, and this was not disclosed to you at the point of sale, then you would be due compensation from Solent Homeloans.